The course aims at creating an atmosphere where the participants experience the various aspects of team work on a project.

 - mathematical modelling,

 - choice of a numerical solution technique,

-- implementation in some computing environment,
+- implementation in some computing environment, serial or parallel,

 - interpretation of the obtained numerical results,

 - presentation of the outcome and placing that in a suitable prospective, related to other work already done as well as novelties, achievements, recommendations, outlook, etc.

 The projects originate from industry or academia and consider different application areas.
 During the course the participants get trained also in several presentation techniques, which are relevant to the requirements for the course: oral presentation in front of an audience, scientific writing, preparing scientific posters and web-presentations, where popular science presentations are included as well.

 To finish successfully the course